 Travel Tips - For a less stressful experience

 Here are just a few travel tips that I highly recommend to ensure you have a slightly less stressful travel experience, you may find these helpful if you are a travel beginner or simply going on a casual holiday.
-I used these tips on my recent Thomas Cook package holiday to Ibiza.

 LEARN A FEW PHRASES